abhi3114-glitch/NexusMetrics/README.md

 4. Set up monitoring and logging
 5. Configure production database

-## 📝 License
+## License

 MIT License - Internal Use Only

-## 👥 Team
+## Team

-Built with ❤️ by the Engineering Team
+Built by the Engineering Team

 ---

-**Note**: This MVP uses mock data for demonstration.
+Note: This MVP uses mock data for demonstration.
 For production deployment, integrate with actual GitHub, Jira, and CI/CD APIs.